UBC-MDS/ds-toolbox/chapters/en/module3.md

 </opt>
 <opt text='Only the creator of GitHub repository, and people the creator specify, can edit the files in the repository.
 This is true even when the repository is public.'>

 This one is true!
 If you want to contribute to a public GitHub repository that you don't have access you can fork it and then create a pull request.
-Don't worry now, we will learn about these concepts in detail in module 4.
+Don't worry now, we will learn about these concepts in detail in Module 4.

 </opt>
 <opt text='If the repository is public, anyone on the web can view it.' >